acrolinx/clj-queue-by/README.md

 * `clj-queue-by` is probably only useful on JVM/Clojure and not on ClojureScript because it assumes that pushing and popping are done on separate threads.
-* `core.async` is battle-proved and has shown that it runs well in production. `clj-queue-by` is just beginning to show it.
+* `core.async` is battle-proven and has shown that it runs well in production. `clj-queue-by` is just beginning to show it.
 * Channels in `core.async` are meant to be used a lot.
 You can easily create tens or hundreds of them.
 In contrast, `clj-queue-by` was